littleivan12/sportsapp/README.md

 # sportsapp
 This a sportsapp idea in which i have came up with during my stocking job.
-In this app , i will create a ESPN type app with a social media feel in this website.
-I would like to have this project protrotype by later this year .
+The idea behind sportapp is to user find local sports leagues around their communntiy.
+This is also a great tool for legaue owners to market their league in which players and fans can take apart of.
+This code doesnt have any backend code yet but will be applied in the future.
+Hopefully releasing the 1.0v in the holidays of 2024.